SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 Multiple EoS can be used for :ref:`planetary`, see :ref:`planetary_eos` for more information.

-To enable one or multiple of these EoS, the corresponding ``planetary_use_*:`` flag(s) must be set to ``1`` in the parameter file for a simulation, along with the path to any table files, which are provided with the ``planetary_*_table_file:`` parameters.
+To enable one or multiple EoS, the corresponding ``planetary_use_*:`` flag(s) must be set to ``1`` in the parameter file for a simulation, along with the path to any table files, which are set by the ``planetary_*_table_file:`` parameters.
-This currently means that all EoS within each base type are prepared at once, which we intend to simplify in the future.

-The data files for the tabulated EoS can be downloaded using the ``examples/EoSTables/get_eos_tables.sh`` script.

 For the (non-planetary) isothermal EoS, the ``isothermal_internal_energy:`` parameter sets the thermal energy per unit mass.